-As a daily smoothie drinker, it’s a fine line to walk between stocking up with enough fresh spinach to last for awhile and worrying that the leaves will get slimy and gross before I get a chance to use them.
+As a near-daily filling green smoothie drinker, it's a fine line to walk between stocking up with enough fresh spinach to last for awhile and worrying that the leaves will get slimy and gross before I get a chance to use them.

 Thankfully (with a few guidelines) it's really easy to freeze spinach for later use.

 P.S.
 While we're on the topic, do you know how easy it is to freeze tomato paste?
 Never waste an open can or tube of tomato paste again!

 What You'll Need

 - Fresh spinach: Regular or baby spinach, either bagged or packaged in a bunch, work for the purposes of freezing.

 - Paper towels or a clean dish towel: Used to thoroughly pat the spinach leaves dry before freezing to reduce ice crystals.

 - Air-tight freezer bags: These allow excess air to be pressed out of the bag before forming a tight seal, minimizing freezer burn.

 Also helpful (but not necessary) is a salad spinner for drying the spinach.

 - For a bunch of spinach: If starting with a bunch of spinach, trim off the stems if you like, then shake the spinach leaves around in a bowl of cool water to dislodge any dirt from the leaves.
 Then continue with the next step.